metio/terraform-provider-k8s/docs/data-sources/batch_cron_job_v1.md

 - `run_as_user` (Number) The UID to run the entrypoint of the container process.
 Defaults to user specified in image metadata if unspecified.
 May also be set in SecurityContext.
 If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence for that container.
 Note that this field cannot be set when spec.os.name is windows.
 - `se_linux_options` (Attributes) SELinuxOptions are the labels to be applied to the container (see [below for nested schema](#nestedatt--spec--job_template--spec--ttl_seconds_after_finished--spec--volumes--se_linux_options))
 - `seccomp_profile` (Attributes) SeccompProfile defines a pod/container's seccomp profile settings.
 Only one profile source may be set. (see [below for nested schema](#nestedatt--spec--job_template--spec--ttl_seconds_after_finished--spec--volumes--seccomp_profile))
-- `supplemental_groups` (List of String) A list of groups applied to the first process run in each container, in addition to the container's primary GID.
-If unspecified, no groups will be added to any container.
+- `supplemental_groups` (List of String) A list of groups applied to the first process run in each container, in addition to the container's primary GID, the fsGroup (if specified), and group memberships defined in the container image for the uid of the container process.
+If unspecified, no additional groups are added to any container.
+Note that group memberships defined in the container image for the uid of the container process are still effective, even if they are not included in this list.
 Note that this field cannot be set when spec.os.name is windows.
 - `sysctls` (Attributes List) Sysctls hold a list of namespaced sysctls used for the pod.
 Pods with unsupported sysctls (by the container runtime) might fail to launch.
 Note that this field cannot be set when spec.os.name is windows. (see [below for nested schema](#nestedatt--spec--job_template--spec--ttl_seconds_after_finished--spec--volumes--sysctls))
 - `windows_options` (Attributes) WindowsSecurityContextOptions contain Windows-specific options and credentials. (see [below for nested schema](#nestedatt--spec--job_template--spec--ttl_seconds_after_finished--spec--volumes--windows_options))